-2.1 The Scrutiny Commission is asked to make any comments on the proposed policy, which will be reported to full Council in November.
+2.1 The Licensing and Public Safety Committee is asked to make any comments on the proposed policy and the consultation responses prior to the proposed policy being reported to Full Council in November for approval.

 3. Scrutiny / stakeholder engagement